Chidelemmanuel/Chidelemmanuel/README.md

 - 👋 Hi, I’m @Chidelemmanuel
-- 👀 I’m interested in ...web development/software development.
+- 👀 I’m interested in ...web development/Mobile App development.
-- 🌱 I’m currently learning ...TYPESCRIPT almost done with it.
+- 🌱 I’m currently learning ...React.JS almost done with it.
-- 💞️ I’m looking to collaborate on ...joining a team of web developers
+- 💞️ I’m looking to collaborate on ...joining a team of Developers
 - 📫 How to reach me ..e-mail: emmanuelozochi2019@gmail.com...Whatsapp 09032766169

 <!---